dannywillems/dannywillems.github.io/_posts/en-392-ocaml-cordova-secured-typed-hybrid-mobile-applications.md

 &lt;/html&gt;
 [/code]

 To have the Material Icons, we need to write a css files.
 We also add a padding-top.
-Remove the entire content <b class="helvetica">css/index.css</b> insert the following code in
+Remove the entire content of&nbsp;<b class="helvetica">css/index.css</b>&nbsp;and insert the following code

 [code lang="css"]
 body